ezhulenev/ezhulenev.github.io/source/_posts/2015-12-03-spark-in-production-large-scale-machine-learning.md

 }
 {% endcoderay %}

-I'm using `concurrently` method, which runs each step with controlled concurrency.
+I'm using `concurrently` method, which runs each step with controlled concurrency in separate threads.
 Steps that are doing heavy shuffles are running not more than 2 in parallel, in contrast to model training that is relatively lightweight operation and can run with much higher concurrency.
 This helper method is described in [earlier post](/blog/2015/09/09/audience-modeling-with-spark-ml-pipelines).

 #### Push vs Pull Based Streams